 Externally ordered items are provided with the help of the Purchase Department.
 While it is not the most obvious interdepartmental relationship, the Purchase team has been instrumental in identifying and developing a database of approved suppliers.

-The end result is a reliable engine package for our crews to tackle the stages – and for you to drive at home!
+The end result is a reliable engine package for our crews to tackle the stages and circuits – and for you to drive at home!
 One of the aims of our Hyundai Motorsport programme from its very conception is to transfer technology and learning into road cars.
 The Engine Design team has regular meetings with Hyundai Motor Europe Technical Center and Namyang Research and Development Center to present their results and findings.

 With a talented and motivated team working together behind the scenes, it is clear there will be more innovations on the way to power our WRC challengers and ultimately, road cars in the future.